Skip to main content

 Pins are scoped to their collection

 Pins are always tied to the collection targeted by their merchandising rule.
 When you open a rule in the editor, only pinned products that are currently members of that collection appear in the pin list.
-If a product is later removed from the rule’s collection (for example, the merchandiser unassigns it in Shopify or a dynamic collection’s conditions no longer include it), that pin is automatically hidden from the rule editor and no longer influences the collection’s ordering.
-You do not need to clean up stale pins by hand.
+If a product is later removed from the rule’s collection (for example, the merchandiser unassigns it in Shopify or a dynamic collection’s conditions no longer include it), Layers automatically hides that pin from the rule editor.
+The pin no longer influences the collection’s ordering, so you do not need to clean up stale pins by hand.
 If the product is re-added to the collection, its pin becomes visible in the editor again at its original position.
 This keeps the pin list in the editor aligned with what shoppers actually see on the storefront, so you never spend time reordering pins for products that can’t appear in the collection anyway.

 Default variant for pins